BrizLeLem/trailbooks/README.md

-Plan your trail accommodation
+- Plan your trail accommodation. -
-For self guided hikers to find and reserve mountain huts and campsites on popular trails
+For self guided hikers to find and reserve mountain huts and campsites on popular trails.

 1. Select your trail
 2. Build your itinerary